Axl47/FastCommit/README.md

 # FastCommit

-AI-powered commit message generator for VS Code that creates conventional commit messages based on your staged changes.
+AI-powered commit message generator for VS Code that creates conventional commit messages based on your staged changes, with optional Obsidian integration for project tracking.

 ## Features